 Can You Lay the Units Sideways?

-Waterdrop RO machines are designed for an upright placement.
+Waterdrop RO machines are designed for upright placement.
 Laying it flat may affect the performance and cause loud noises.

 Are the Waterdrop System Faucets Threaded?